ihamzak/MyDiary/README.md

 # My Diary
-A simple django app penning your thoughts.
+A simple django app for penning your thoughts.

 Clone the project using git through by following command .